freesewing/freesewing/README.md

 # freesewing

-[Freesewing](https://freesewing.org/) is an open source platform for made-to-measure sewing pattern.
+[Freesewing](https://freesewing.org/) is an open source platform for made-to-measure sewing patterns.

-This is our core library.
+Try [the online demo](https://beta.freesewing.org/en/demo/) to *get it*.

 ## Links